gvwilson/thirdbit/teaching/online.md

 > D)         pass
 > ```

-***Tracing values*** is similar to **tracing execution**, but instead of spelling out the order in which code is executed, the student is asked to list the values that one or more variables take on as the program runs.
+*Tracing values* is similar to tracing execution, but instead of spelling out the order in which code is executed, the student is asked to list the values that one or more variables take on as the program runs.
 Again, it can be implemented by having students type in their answers, but this quickly becomes impractical.
 In practice, the best approach is to give the student a table whose columns are labelled with variable names and whose rows are labelled with line numbers.

 > Example: what lines of text pass through the pipes and the final
 > redirect when this file: